Aniruddha-Deb/aniruddha-deb.github.io/content/articles/2025/breaking-highload-orderbook.md

 I think what surprised me the most was not the fact that this worked, but that I was the first person to find this hack in the roughly four years that this challenge has been up.
-I'm also not complaining, and am more than happy to be the first to discover this and share my findings.
+I'm not complaining, and am happy to be the first to discover this and share my findings.

 As for what happened after this, other users immediately guessed I'm not processing most of the input.
-Yuriy (challenge author) then tested out a hypotheis of his own where he skipped input, and came to the same conclusion.
+Yuriy (challenge author) then tested out a hypothesis of his own where he skipped input, and came to the same conclusion.
 There were a few tasks in the past, such as parse integers, where people discovered that processing the entire input is not neccessary.
 In those cases, a new generator was written, and the same was done for this challenge.
+You can see the new generator [here][8].

 While I think this is for the best, it's hard to not be slightly disappointed.
 Though I do this for fun, and easy come easy go, IMHO solutions should either be: